up arrow

 • Saxenda is a daily injection that mimics the actions of GLP-1, an endogenous hormone released in response to food intake that slows gastric emptying, suppresses hunger, and stimulates insulin release

-• Saxenda is in the same class as Wegovy and Ozempic.
+• Saxenda is in the same drug class as Wegovy and Ozempic.
 It was approved for weight loss in 2014, but its effects are not as pronounced as the newer GLP-1 therapies, so it was not as highly touted.

 Side effects